Coronavirus: the business impact

 Can an employer take steps to prevent an employee who has refused to self-isolate from attending work?

 It is an employer's duty to protect the health, safety and welfare of their employees and other people who might be affected by their business.
 Employers must do whatever is reasonably practicable to achieve this.
-If an employer knowingly allows any individual to attend work during a period when they should be self-isolating for 7 or 14 days as outlined above, it may be in breach of that duty.
+If an employer knowingly allows any individual to attend work during a period when they should be self-isolating for 10 days (who has not subsequently tested negative) or 14 days as outlined above, it may be in breach of that duty.

 Suspension may be an option, but employers should consider whether they have a right to suspend in these circumstances.
 In the absence of an express contractual right to suspend, legal advice should be sought.